dheerajakula/Handwritten_Digit_Recognition/Readme_enhanced.md

 Training Average loss epoch 9: 99.9249820900778
 Testing Accuracy epoch 9: 97.94%
 Total time: 189.2675199508667 seconds
 **Final Testing Accuracy after 10 epochs is 97.94%**

+**Loss of Training Samples**
+@import "/images/trainingloss.svg" {width="300"}

+**Loss of Testing Samples**
+@import "/images/testingloss.svg" {width="300"}

 ## Problems Faced:
 **Task 1.
 Using logistic regression to classify image data**

 Had several issues running the code in windows.
 Tensorflow v1.4.1 is not available so downloaded the v1.15.0.
 The dataset I downloaded has different compressions in windows so had to tweak some things to make it work.
-I made both task1 and task2 run in both windows 10 and ubuntu 20 with some tweaks. a1a.py had a error that the *data* variable is used without initialization.
+I made both task1 and task2 run in both windows 10 and ubuntu 20 with some tweaks. [a1a.py](https://github.com/dheerajakula/Handwritten_Digit_Recognition/blob/main/a1a.py) had an error initially that the *data* variable is used without initialization.

 **Task 2.
 Improve the model of Task 1.**